- Home

 Activities of the Previous Meetings

-At the past meeting of the NVAC on 19 January 2023, the Committee discussed a number of important member and veteran issues.
-These included:
+At the past meeting of the NVAC on 13 March 2024, the Committee discussed a number of important member and veteran issues.
+The top three items discussed at the meeting were:

 Achievements and Impact of NVAC